Disha Gupta

 Encourage your entire team to get involved in process development — especially those who need to follow the process regularly.
 Get their ideas and input on how the process can improve.

-Even if you didn’t run into many issues while analyzing your process, it’s always a good idea to look for opportunities to innovate.
+Even if you didn’t run into many issues while analyzing your process, it’s always a good idea to look for opportunities for innovation or business process transformation.
 Consider what new technology may help make your process more efficient, or just discuss what issues may arise in the future.

 7. Create and test prototypes